MODSetter/SurfSense/README.md

 # SurfSense

-When I’m browsing the internet, I tend to save a ton of content—but remembering when and what you saved?
+Well when I’m browsing the internet, I tend to save a ton of content—but remembering when and what you saved?
 Total brain freeze! ❄️ That’s where SurfSense comes in.
 SurfSense is like a Knowledge Graph 🧠 Brain 🧠 for anything you see on the World Wide Web.
 Now, you’ll never forget any browsing session.
-Just ask your personal knowledge base anything about your saved content, and voilà—instant recall! 🧑‍💻🌐
+Easily capture your web browsing session and desired webpage content using an easy-to-use Chrome extension.
+Then, ask your personal knowledge base anything about your saved content., and voilà—instant recall! 🧑‍💻🌐

 # Video